termon/sceis-placement-handbook/src/content/docs/on-placement.md

 ### The Student

-- Complete the Health and Safety Induction check and upload to the Recruit system
-- Complete the Placement Learning Agreement document and upload to the Recruit system.
-- Have your employer complete the Placement Indemnity form and upload to the Recruit system.
-Where the company has any queries or expresses any concern in signing the form, then they should be referred to Employability and Careers who will deal with these issues.
 - Update the placement details and industrial supervisor details on the Recruit system.
+- Complete the Placement Plan within the Recruit system.
+- Complete the Health and Safety Induction check within the Recruit system
 - The student will comply with all company regulations and conditions of employment.
 - The student will work diligently and always behave in a manner appropriate to the work. environment – considering the professional issues elements of placement preparation.
 - The student will complete the required assessment tasks and engagement in organisation of placement visits.